Licensing

 Corporate Network Issues

-If you continue to have issues, contact your IT department about allowing connections to the dBSea license server.
+If the license activates successfully on an alternative connection, the issue is with the corporate network.
+Contact your IT department about allowing connections to the dBSea license server.

 ”No licenses available”